Minimum wage country profile for Greece

 In 2020 consultation on minimum wage did not take place due to the COVID-19 pandemic.

-Within the framework of the annual consultation for determining the minimum wage, the scientific institutes of social partners as well the participating public agencies and organizations in the consultation, submit reports and data on the minimum wage.
+Within the framework of the annual consultation for determining the minimum wage, the scientific institutes of social partners as well the participating public agencies and organisations in the consultation, submit reports and data on the minimum wage.

 In the context of the 2024 consultation process, in February 2024, the participant members carried out and submitted in written the so called 'Report on the assessment of the current statutory minimum wage'.
 Analytically: